Johnaius/auto_rust_challenges/README.md

 ## Create a New Project for Each Day

-To create a new project for each day, use the following command:
+To create a new project for each day, use the following command while in the root dir:

 ```sh
 ./create_challenge.sh <DAY#>